 It is important to remember that while some things may currently be in fashion and others have past their use by date, that creative expression is totally allowed.

 If it makes you feel good, look and feel comfortable then there is no reason why you shouldn't wear it.

-You should draw your inspiration from the fabrics, colors and styles that accentuates the art of your body that you are proud of.
+You should draw your inspiration from the fabrics, colors, and styles that accentuate the art of your body that you are proud of.

 If you want to see where I think fashion may be headed, then keep an eye out for the next blog titled - Clothes of the future.